 Yankee Farmer’s Market, Warner, NH

 To help pay for college, Brian Farmer made extra money flipping buffalo burgers for his cousin at fair concession stands.
 Needing extra help, he hired a very attractive college pal who happened to be a co-ed name Keira and a year later they were married.
-Today, the couple runs the Yankee Farmer’s Market – a NH Buffalo farm that sells a variety of local products including USDA inspected pasture-raised bison meat, elk, venison, naturally raised chicken, free-range turkey, pastured pork and grass-fed beef along with other offerings available on the farm.
+Today, the couple runs the Yankee Farmer’s Market—a NH Buffalo farm that sells a variety of local products including USDA inspected, pasture-raised bison meat, elk, venison, naturally raised chicken, free range turkey, pastured pork and grass-fed beef along with other goods sold at the farm.

 Barrett Hill Farm, Mason, NH

-Offering a wide selection of ready-to-eat organic vegetables and fruit along with pasture-raised meats.
 Barret Hill Farm is located high on a hill in Mason, NH.
-The farmstand represents the best of old Yankee technologies.
-Each board was hand hewn from trees felled on the farm and constructed in the post and beam fashion.
-The granite posts were found on the farm and chipped with stone nippers where necessary to form the pillars and posts of the stand.
-In season, the farm stand shelves are alive with color and products largely grown or produced on the farm.
-Those that are not, are purchased only from local community businesses.
-The stand is a feast for the eyes both architecturally and with product.
+They sell a wide selection of ready-to-eat organic vegetables, fruit and pasture-raised meats.
+Their farmstand represents the best of old Yankee technologies: each board was hand hewn from trees felled on the farm and constructed in the post and beam fashion.
+Its granite posts were found on the farm and chipped with stone nippers, where necessary, to form the pillars and posts of the stand.
+In peak season, the farm stand’s shelves are alive with color and products largely grown and produced on the farm.
+Those that are not homemade are purchased only from local community businesses.
+This farm stand is a feast for the eyes both architecturally and with product.
 And their old traveling stand still makes the rounds to local farmers’ markets.

 McLeod Orchards, Milford, NH